devrion/Treehouse/README.md

 ## Treehouse
-This repo is for all my courese file completed through teamtreehouse
+This repo is for all my courese files completed through teamtreehouse

+Also checkout my Treehouse profile [here](https.treehouse)

+IMG